o11y-weekly/o11y-weekly.github.io/2023-11-16_Meet_Vector/README.md

 - dlq.tml: one config file for the dead letter queue configuration

 ### Data directory
-Vector is a statefull component depending the source transforms and sink used and a [data directory](https://vector.dev/docs/reference/configuration/global-options/#data_dir) is used to store the vector state
+Vector is a statefull component depending the source transforms and sink used.
+A [data directory](https://vector.dev/docs/reference/configuration/global-options/#data_dir) is used to store the vector state

 The [file source uses the data directory](https://vector.dev/docs/reference/configuration/sources/file/#data_dir) to store checkpoint positions